oxwazz/github_contributions_widget/CONTRIBUTING.md

 done 🎉

+## :thread: How it works

+This code is deployed on [Cloudflare worker](https://developers.cloudflare.com/workers/languages/rust/).
+The main entry script is lib.rs.
+It makes a request to the [GitHub API](https://docs.github.com/en/graphql/overview/explorer), and create svg based on the responses.

-## :wrench: Another Tools
+## :wrench: Tools

-While working this project i usually using this tools, like:
+While working this project I'm usually using this tools, like:

 1. https://yqnn.github.io/svg-path-editor/ - create svg path
 1. https://cloudconvert.com/ttf-to-woff2 - convert font .ttf format to .woff2